Write Rental Listing Ads to Attract the Best Tenants

 Writing to Your Audience

 Visualize the type of person who would like to rent your unit.
 Speak directly to that renter profile.
-If it’s a single female, well educated professional, you can expect she’ll be more discerning of the quality of the apartment in the city, the people in the building, and the neighborhood.
+If it’s a single female, well educated professional, you can expect she’ll be more discerning of the quality of the apartment in the city, the safety, the people in the building, and the neighborhood.

 But what is the essence of why they want to live there?
 It’s likely the roominess, safety, quiet, freedom to drive where they want, when they want, get kids to their sports or other activities, and commute to work quickly.

 Your ad doesn’t have to be pretty and poetic, it just needs to get the right benefits across.
-The prospective tenant is intelligent and able to tally the key benefits they want.
+The prospective tenant is intelligent and able to see and tally the key benefits they want.
 If the ad shows you understand the lifestyle, comfort and freedom they want, in a sensible order, it’s a logical next step to call you and be serious about it.